Sixth Sunday in Ordinary Time, Year A

 Reflect, today, upon any tendency you may have in this regard.
 The goal of a virtuous life is true balance between the extremes.
 Though we must be 100% committed to God and His will, we must make sure that we are not drawn to one side of the road or the other.
 Pray that our Lord will keep you firmly on the path that leads to Him and His holy will.

-Lord, I do desire to be totally Yours in every way.
+Lord of perfect virtue, I do desire to be totally Yours in every way.
 I desire to love You and serve You with my whole mind, heart, soul and strength.
 Help me to always follow Your will and Your will alone.
 Help me to never be deterred from the path You have set before me.
 May I live between the extremes I am drawn to so that I may live a true life of virtue.
 Jesus, I trust in You.

 Also Available in Paperback & eBook